Teetvar/Notes/Algorithms/ReadMe.md

   - Log<sub>2</sub>(8) = 3
 - Note that:
   - if *y* = *exp(x)* then *ln(y) = x*
-  - This is known as nural Logarithm
+  - This is known as Natural Logarithm
 - if *y = a<sup>x</sup>b<sup>z</sup>* Then
   - ln(*y*) = ln(*a<sup>x</sup>*)+ln(b<sup>z</sup>) = xln(*a*) + zln(*b*)